95ktsmith/simple_shell/README.md

 ## Description

 * Holberton Shell (hsh) is a simple command line interpreter for a Linux environment.
+Hsh works like

 ## Project tasks  :computer: